ahupowerdns/corona-science/corona-science.md

    disease.
  * Why is COVID-19 so lethal in Italy? (appears to be lots of infections among very old people, and by now (10th of March) an overwhelmed healthcare system)
+ * Pure speculation: Hypertension is a major major risk factor for dying from COVID-19.
+COVID-19 uses the ACE2 receptor for entry into cells.
+Common high blood pressure medications increase expression of ACE2 mRNA.
+Here is some [speculation in a BMJ response letter](https://www.bmj.com/content/368/bmj.m810/rr-2) on if these medicines could possibly make things worse for users.
+Very speculative.
  * Why is COVID-19 almost non-lethal in Germany? (??)
  * How can China be reporting only double digit new infections?
 Has China actually restarted its society?
    [Perhaps not so much](https://twitter.com/NAChristakis/status/1237020524934463488).
+   As of March 12th this is becoming somewhat of a bigger mystery since China is now reporting *single* digit case numbers from Wuhan.
  * The Mask Question: all of Asia believes in wearing masks, the rest of the world tells us to leave the masks to professionals.
 What is it?
- * Serology testing - this tells us if someone has mounted an immune system response to the virus in the past.
-From this we'll learn how many asymptomatic infections did create immunity, potentially stemming the spread.